feratholberton/ProyectoFinal/ARCHITECTURE.md

 # Backend Architecture

-This document describes the architecture of the backend for **proyectoFinalELIO**, including code organization, main components, and their interaction.
+This document describes the architecture of the backend for **proyecto Final ELIO**, including code organization, main components, and their interaction.

 ---